thaskoo/codeX_ReleaseOneNarrativeWorkbook/Deployment.md

 #Deployment

-The process of putting your application on the the internet so that it can be used by users are called deployment.
+Deployment is the process of putting your application on the the internet.
 There are various options for deploying your application.

 ##Some deployment options are:
 * shared hosting